clearlinux/how-to-clear/06-rpms.md

 therefore just remove them from the RPM files without penalty.

 ```
-~/clearlinux/packages/dmidecode2 $ make autospec
+~/clearlinux/packages/dmidecode $ make autospec
 ```

 We end up with several new RPM files under `results/`.
-This brings us to the next phase: Adding `dmidecode2` into our mix content and pushing it to our target device.
+This brings us to the next phase: Adding `dmidecode` into our mix content and pushing it to our target device.

-## Adding `dmidecode2` to our mix
+## Adding `dmidecode` to our mix

 We need to maintain an RPM repository.
 An RPM repository is a combination of a few RPM files and some metadata that allows programs